RamitSharma991/RNDM/README.md

 - TableViews and Dynamic Cells

 Other services used:
-- UITextViewDelegate , UISegmentedControl , UINavigationController, Date, Private Sets
+- UITextViewDelegate , UISegmentedControl , UINavigationController, Date, Private Sets, Auto-Layout